EduCasM/LokaAssistant/README.md

   this is way better than manually getting the updated .md files every time there is a change on the documentation.
 * Amazon Kendra uses machine learning to improve search results on your indexed data.
 * Amazon Kendra is as secure as any other AWS cloud service, so you should not worry too much about using your enterprise data or documentation as input for this service.

+Another important aspect of the proposed solution would be to use the Retrieval Augmented Generation (RAG) technique.
+The RAG technique combines retrieval methods (such as the ones used by Amazon Kendra) with LLMs to get more suitable and context-aware outputs.
+By using the RAG technique you can build a chatbot-like interface that has specific information (in this case, AWS sageMaker's documentation or internal documentation) as the knowledge base, and the extra LLM layer will help your solution to get human-like responses, giving the user a sense of a conversational experience.